Master of Arts in Apologetics and Evangelism (MAAE)

 - articulate an effective strategy for apologetics and evangelism ministry in contemporary culture.

 Sixty-nine semester hours of coursework are required as a minimum for graduation.
-Of those hours, 22 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 15 are in Apologetics and Biblical Studies, 8 are in Evangelism and Formation (including INT5180 Ministry Formation Internship), and 6 are elective Educational Ministries and Leadership hours.
+Of those hours, 22 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 15 are in Apologetics and Biblical Studies, 8 are in Evangelism and Formation (including INT5180 Ministry Formation Internship), and 6 are approved electives in apologetics and evangelism.
 No thesis is required.

 Because DTS values Christlike character and spiritual maturity, MAAE students are required to register for and participate in Spiritual Formation groups for four consecutive fall and spring semesters at the Dallas, Houston, or Washington DC campus.
 (MAAE students who are not planning to be in residence in Dallas, Houston, or Washington DC for four consecutive fall and spring semesters must contact the Spiritual Formation Office concerning how to meet their Spiritual Formation requirement.)